un-ts/changesets-gitlab/README.md

 - `INPUT_TARGET_BRANCH` -> The merge request target branch.
 Defaults to current branch
 - `INPUT_CREATE_GITLAB_RELEASES` - A boolean value to indicate whether to create Gitlab releases after publish or not.
 Default true.
 - `INPUT_LABELS` - A comma separated string of labels to be added to the version package Gitlab Merge request
+- `INPUT_CWD` - A relative path from the repo root to the directory containing `package.json` and `.changeset/`.
+Use this when your npm/yarn workspace lives in a subdirectory of the git repo.
+Defaults to the repo root.

 ### Outputs